neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getstorage.md

 ﻿# getstorage Method

-Return the stored value according to the contract script hash and the stored key.
+Returns the stored value according to the contract script hash and the stored key.

 ```json
 {